-We also run a radio workshop every few weekends, allowing members to work on obtaining their amateur radio licenses, and try and make contact with people across Europe with their callsigns!
-We currently have more than 10 members who have passed their Foundation exams and more than 5 have Intermediate Licenses.
+We run a radio workshop in Term 2, allowing members to work on obtaining their amateur radio licenses, and try and make contact with people across Europe with their callsigns!
+We have had more than 10 members who have passed their Foundation exams and more than 5 who have Intermediate Licenses.

 We have a wide variety of radio equipment in the Shed including: